Color Blindness

 Color blindness is when you see colors differently than most people do.

-The retina is the light-sensitive part of your eye.
+The retina is the light-sensitive lining in the back part of your eye.
 It sends visual information to your brain.
 Your retina has special cells that detect color.
 These are called cone cells.
 A normal retina has 3 types of cone cells: green, red, and blue.
 If you have a problem with any of these types of cone cells, you may have problems seeing colors.
 But in most cases, the condition will not affect the sharpness of your vision.

 The types of color blindness include: